Toby Sedgwick

 Toby Sedgwick (born 16 August 1958) is a British movement director, actor and theatre choreographer.
-He achieved critical acclaim for his expressive "horse choreography" for life-size puppets used in War Horse (2007), which played at West End's New London Theatre, Broadway's Vivian Beaumont Theater and Toronto's Princess of Wales Theatre.
-For the latter, Sedgwick won a 2008 Laurence Olivier Award for Best Theatre Choreographer and a 2012 Dora Mavor Moore Award for Outstanding Choreography in a Play or Musical.
-Due to its success, the play went on a 30-city tour in the United States and was also produced in Australia and in Germany, opening late in 2013, just before the centenary of the first world war.
+He is best known for devising the "horse choreography" for the life-size puppets in War Horse (2007).
+The production played at the New London Theatre in the West End, the Vivian Beaumont Theater on Broadway, and Toronto's Princess of Wales Theatre.
+The work earned Sedgwick the 2008 Laurence Olivier Award for Best Theatre Choreographer and the 2012 Dora Mavor Moore Award for Outstanding Choreography in a Play or Musical.

 Early life and training

-Toby Sedgwick was born in England in 1958 and attended Bryanston School in Dorset.
-He trained at the Arts Educational (drama course).
-He later studied for two years at L'École Internationale de Théâtre Jacques Lecoq in Paris, where he co-founded "The Moving Picture Mime Show"'. in London.
+Sedgwick was born in England in 1958 and attended Bryanston School in Dorset.
+He trained on the drama course at Arts Educational.
+He later studied for two years at L'École Internationale de Théâtre Jacques Lecoq in Paris.
+He co-founded The Moving Picture Mime Show in London.

 Career

 Early work and subsequent career

-Sedgwick made a directorial debut with Pidgin Macbeth (1998) at the National Theatre in London.
-In 2006, he choreographed Hergé's Adventures of Tintin at the Playhouse Theatre and Dick Whittington And His Cat at the Barbican.
+Sedgwick made his directorial debut with Pidgin Macbeth (1998) at the National Theatre in London.
+In 2006, he choreographed Hergé's Adventures of Tintin at the Playhouse Theatre and Dick Whittington and His Cat at the Barbican.
 He also directed a Manchester production of The Taming of the Shrew.

-Sedgwick's first major credit was providing co-direction for The 39 Steps (Criterion Theatre, West End, 2006).
-Acting credits include Earfull at the Battersea Arts Centre in 2007.
-Other credits include The Tempest (2007), His Dark Materials (2009), and Looking For Yoghurt (2009).
-Sedgwick had previously acted as "The Professor" in the West End musical Animal Crackers, which opened at the Lyric Theatre on 16 March 1999 and closed 15 May 1999.
+Among Sedgwick's early major credits was co-direction for The 39 Steps at the Criterion Theatre in the West End in 2006.
+His acting credits include Earfull at the Battersea Arts Centre in 2007.
+Other credits include The Tempest (2007), His Dark Materials (2009), and Looking for Yoghurt (2009).
+Sedgwick played the Professor, the character associated with Harpo Marx, in the 1999 West End production of Animal Crackers at the Lyric Theatre.

-Sedgwick has served as movement director for British productions of The Nativity, Cinderella, King Lear, The Government Inspector, Marat/Sade, Rosencrantz and Guildenstern Are Dead.
+Sedgwick has served as movement director for British productions of The Nativity, Cinderella, King Lear, The Government Inspector, Marat/Sade, and Rosencrantz and Guildenstern Are Dead.

 Other work

-Sedgwick's theatrical work outside England is limited; besides the Broadway transfer of War Horse, Sedgwick's lone New York movement-directorial credit is The 39 Steps, produced by the Roundabout Theatre Company starting in 2008.
-Billed as Alfred Hitchcock's The 39 Steps, it opened on Broadway at the American Airlines Theatre, later transferring to the Cort Theatre (and later the Helen Hayes Theatre) for an extended run.
+Sedgwick's work subsequently reached New York through the Broadway transfer of War Horse and his movement direction for The 39 Steps, produced by the Roundabout Theatre Company beginning in 2008.
+Billed as Alfred Hitchcock's The 39 Steps, it opened at the American Airlines Theatre on Broadway before transferring to the Cort Theatre and later the Helen Hayes Theatre for an extended run.

-Sedgwick assisted Danny Boyle with the choreography for the London 2012 Olympic Games Opening Ceremony.
+Sedgwick assisted Danny Boyle with the choreography for the London 2012 Olympic Games opening ceremony.